Dherya-coder/HiLABS_AIQuest25_Backpropaholics/outputs/pdf_parsed/TN/TN_Contract1_Redacted.md

 brought against the Indemnified Parties, because of injuries or damages received or sustained by any person, persons, or property that is caused by any act or omission of Provider.
 ## 5.1.1
-.
 The Provider shall indemnify and hold harmless the State of Tennessee and its Indemnified Parties from all claims, losses or suits incurred by or brought against the Indemnified Parties as a result of the failure of the Provider to comply with the terms of this Attachment.
-The State of Tennessee
+The State of Tennessee shall give the Provider written notice of each such claim or suit and full right and opportunity to